GaloisInc/BESSPIN-CloudGFE/AWSteria/README.md

 Directory `src_SoC` is a substitute for the `src_SSITH_Px/src_BSV` directory in the Piccolo/Flute/Toooba repositories.
-It contains the generic code for AWSteria, and has subdirectories for platform-specific code (in this case, the boot ROM), with AWS the only platform currently supported.
+It contains the generic code for AWSteria, and has subdirectories for platform-specific code (in this case, the boot ROM).
+Currently, AWS and [Garnet] are the two supported platforms.

 Directory `src_Testbench` is a substitute for the `src_Testbench` directory in the Piccolo/Flute/Toooba repositories.
 As in the